 Your program must display a menu with the above options.
 Display to the result to the screen.

 IV.
 Submitting Labs:

 You are not required to submit your lab solutions.
 However, you should keep them in a folder that you may continue to access throughout the semester.
-You should not store your solutions to the local C: drive on the EME 120/128 machines.
-These files are erased on a daily basis.

 V. Grading Guidelines: